 Past journal clubs have covered bipartisanship in health policy, graduate medical education funding, integrating public health and primary care, health care spending in the United States, measurement in primary care, and school health policy.

-The Social Justice Work Group (SJWG) is a collaborative of residents and faculty who meet monthly to foster diversity, inclusion, and equity in the residency and department.
+The Social Justice Work Group (SJWG) is a collaborative of residents and faculty who meet monthly to foster diversity, equity, and inclusion (DEI) in the residency and beyond.

-The group is working on developing curriculum, using research and Quality Improvement (QI), and working to better address the health needs of our patients and community.
+The group continues to work on developing curriculum, using research and Quality Improvement (QI), and working to better address the health needs of our patients and community.

 Their mission is “Cultivating the power of connections for the health of our patients and their neighbors.”
 This group has developed collaborative partnerships between several community organizations and launched systematic screening for social determinants of health and related evaluation.